bologer/anycomment.io/readme.txt

 - [SEO] Fixed issue when schema validator was giving error about `itemReviewed` prop
 - [SEO] Star rating should start to appear in Google search results again
 - [Cloud] Fixed issue when `uk-UA` was treated as English in fallback, now trated as `ru-RU` until translated to native
+- Fixed issue "Trying to get property of a non object" on 404 page, #421
+- No emails sent when notification options are off even they were added to the email queue, #420

 = 0.0.97 – 03.10.2019 =